David F. Williams, DSc, FREng

 DETAILED AREA OF INTEREST: Having established one of Europe’s first biomaterials laboratories in 1968, Williams has since concentrated on the development, selection, evaluation and clinical use of biomaterials in the fields of medical devices and regenerative medicine.
 In recent years, as Director of the UK Centre for Tissue Engineering and Scientific Director of the European Program on the Systems Engineering Approach to Tissue Engineering, he has focused on the increasingly important issues of the biocompatibility of materials used in the various forms of medical technology and also on the infrastructure issues concerned with the transition from medical device technology to regenerative medicine.

 The maturity of the implantable medical device sector and the transition to regenerative medicine has also involved cultural, economic and legal changes as well as technical ones and much of my research and general activities in the last decade have been focused on these matters.
 Williams has been an advisor to the European Commission and Parliament on the economic, ethical and regulatory issues of regenerative medicine.
-He has also explored a wide variety of global issues concerned with the international commercialization of medical technology, writing reports for the British Government on both China and Japan, and working on new developments to provide better access to medical technologies in Africa.
+He has also explored a wide variety of global issues concerned with the international commercialization of medical technology, writing reports for the British Government on both China and Japan.
+He has been working on new developments to provide better access to medical technologies in Africa; as Chairman of Strait Access Technologies in Cape Town South Africa he has been involved with innovative minimally invasive approaches to the treatment of rheumatic heart disease in children in Sub-Saharan Africa.
+In 2006 Williams published his first book of poetry.